-The talk of someone from the MCU winning an Oscar still makes some people howl, while others take it slightly more seriously.
+The talk of someone from Marvel winning an Oscar still makes some people howl, while others take it slightly more seriously.
 After the Russo Brothers suggested Robert Downey, Jr. should be nominated for an Oscar after his Endgame performance, some people did sit up to take notice.

 What have critics said about Karen Gillan’s performance?

 Gillan first started playing Nebula in 2014’s Guardians of the Galaxy, with her introduction noting her as one of Thanos’ children.
 She was also a step-sister to the adopted Gamora, albeit the two becoming overly competitive.

 Whenever Nebula lost in combat with Gamora, Thanos would torture Nebula by replacing her body parts with cybernetic technology.
 One could look at this as the ultimate parental abuse, something affecting the mindset of Nebula from then on.

 To make things worse, the bad relationship with Gamora also affected her mental state.
 Only later when the two have a showdown on the planet Ego do the two have an overdue emotional bonding, according to ScreenRant.

 Many critics thought Gillan’s performance in that scene alone was one of the most powerful of any scene in the MCU.
 As seen in the tweet above, movie critic William Bibbiani also thought Gillan should be nominated for an Oscar after her more recent performance in Avengers: Endgame.

 Karen Gillan fully exhibited the tortured mind of Nebula

 By the time Endgame came out, Nebula had turned into one of the most intriguing antiheroes in the entire franchise.
 Gillan’s performance only grew more complex in Endgame because of how Nebula had to confront her own past self in 2014 and attempt to kill her.